 - These foods are naturally low in calories and high in nutrients, making them perfect for weight loss.

-2. Opt for Plant-Based Protein Sources
+2. Plant-Based Protein Sources

 3. Mindful Eating